Sunnfast/simple-calculator/README.md

 # simple-calculator
-JavaScript Calculator assignment for The Odin Project
+JavaScript Calculator assignment for The Odin Project.